andre-j3sus/ist-meic-notes/1st-semester/csf/README.md

 ### Kruse & Heiser Model

 1. **Assessment**: prepare a plan of action;
+   - Identify the stakeholders;
+   - Identify the scope of the investigation;
+   - Identify the tools/resources needed;
+   - Identify potential sources of evidence;
+   - Get all legal authorizations;
+     - For **internal investigations**, we need a signed letter of agreement from the organization;
+     - For **civil/criminal investigations**, we need a court order or a search warrant;
 2. **Acquisition**: collect evidence;
    - Maintain **chain of custody** (with timestamps, signatures, and logs);
    - **Hashing** is used to ensure data integrity;